-A 5.7 magnitude quake struck near Oshino on Friday night, according to the U.S. Geological Survey.
+A 5.2 magnitude quake struck near Ōtsuki on Friday night, according to the U.S. Geological Survey.

 The USGS reported a tremor in the region at 13:29 UTC (22:29 local time).
-The epicenter was roughly 7 km north of Oshino, at a depth of 51 km.
+The epicenter was roughly 1 km south of Ōtsuki, at a depth of 43 km.
+Seismologists first reported it as a 5.7 event, but later downgraded it to 5.2.

 Did you feel it?

 Those who experienced the earthquake are encouraged to report it via the USGS Felt Report form.
-The agency has so far received 108 reports via its online form from people who report they felt moderate shaking.
-Residents in multiple cities — such as Urayasu, Tokyo, Kawasaki and Saitama — reported experiencing the quake, according to the USGS DYFI report.
+The agency has received 143 responses on its online form so far, from people saying they experienced moderate shaking.
+Residents in several cities — including Matsumoto, Naka, Shizuoka, Urayasu and Zushi — reported feeling the quake, according to the USGS DYFI report.

 Impact and estimated losses